MikhailHal/MikhailHal/README.md

 # WhoAmI ?
-A junior windows app developer from JP.
+A junior android app developer from JP.
-I'm self-taught in Android application development and HackTheBox!

 ## About me
 ![ProfileViews](https://komarev.com/ghpvc/?username=hal-art&color=82A9DA)